-Girl In Dior pays homage to high fashion’s greatest designer, by marrying the story of a fictional model’s life into the historical beginnings of the Dior house of fashion.
+Girl In Dior pays homage to high fashion’s most celebrated designer, by marrying the story of a fictional model’s life into the historical beginnings of the Dior house of fashion.

 4. Fante Bukowski by Noah Van Sciver

-Hilarious satire of an aspirational writer living in a cheap hotel while searching for a big idea that’ll produce the next Great American Novel.
-Only problem is he’s a hopeless alcoholic with bugger all talent for writing.
+A hilarious satire of an aspirational writer living in a cheap hotel while searching for a big idea that’ll produce the next Great American Novel.
+The only problem is he’s a hopeless alcoholic with bugger all talent for writing.

 5. It's a Good Life, If You Don't Weaken by Seth